StephenTaylor-Kx/adventofq/week1.md

 ### Ingestion

 Ingestion here is a treat.
-We rely on the iteration implicit in the Equal operator.
+We rely on the atomic iteration implicit in the Equal operator.
 Comparing the file lines to `"1"` gets us a boolean matrix.
 ```q
 q)show dg:"1"=read0`:test3.txt / diagnostic